VleuDive/Blockly_markdown_docs_Eng/README.md

 # Blockly_markdown_docs_Eng
-Non-official documentation of Blocky, Written in Markdown, using Engligh.
+Non-official documentation of Blocky, Written in Markdown, using English.